pieroproietti/penguins-eggs/sourceforge/files/ISOS/fedora/README.md

 initrd=/live/initramfs-6.10.7-200.fc40.x86_64.img root=live:CDLABEL=colibri rd.live.image rd.live.dir=/live rd.live.squashimg=filesystem.squashfs selinux=0
 ```
 It's also possible to dress our naked system as colibri, just:
-`eggs wardrobe get`, then `sudo eggs wardrobe wear` and I'm trying to prepare albatros too.
+`eggs wardrobe get`, then `sudo eggs wardrobe wear` and I'm trying to prepare albatros, duck and owl too.

+# Help need
+I'm not too expert on fedora, and in all the ways we have the follow problems:

+* fedora ISOs remastered with eggs can't boot on EFI;
+* until now I'm not able to configure calamares on fedora.

+You can mail me at piero.proietti@gmail.com, or on https://github.com/pieroproietti/penguins-eggs.